 Snowshoe and Fondue

-I found this awesome tour on Groupon, but it’s offered regularly through Apex Ex.
+I found this awesome tour on Groupon, which is regularly offered through Apex Ex.
 Snowshoeing is a great way to explore Rocky Mountain National Park in the winter without falling on your face.
-If you’ve never tried it, the sport is easy to pick up and essentially the winter version of hiking with some strange footwear (why must everything have a fancy name to make it sound more complicated?).
+If you’ve never tried it, snowshoeing is an easy sport to pick up and essentially the winter version of hiking with some strange footwear (why must everything have a fancy name to make it sound more complicated?).
 Pretty much anywhere you can hike you can snowshoe so if you find you like the sport, it might be worth investing in the gear (which you can find rather reasonably for a few hundred dollars).

 If you’re looking to make it a full day adventure, you’re not far from the Stanley Hotel in Estes Park (where the Shining was filmed).
 We made a stop at their well-stocked whiskey room (the largest in Colorado) to properly warm up and did the ghost tour.

 Pro Tip: Copper Mountain actually offers free snowshoe tours if you want to get a feel for the sport before investing in equipment (or are looking to entertain yourself while your friends are on the slopes).

 Did you know you could dog sled in Colorado (or anywhere outside of Alaska for that matter)?
 Neither did I, but there are a few options around the state with adorable huskies ready to run.
 I recommend Alpine Adventures, which is actually a rescue facility for sled dogs.
 You’ll hop in a sleigh and take turns mushing and riding along in a sled pulled by a snowmobile.
 When the ride’s over, you’re allowed to play with the pups, but good luck trying to leave without wanting to bring one home.